RISCfuture/BadBehavior/README.md

 # Bad Behavior

-This Swift executable scans your LogTen Pro X for Mac logbook, looking for any flights that may have been contrary to FAR part 91 regulations.
+This Swift executable scans your LogTen for Mac logbook, looking for any flights that may have been contrary to FAR part 91 regulations.
 In particular, it attempts to locate the following flights:

 * Flights made outside of the 24-month window following a BFR.
 * Flights with passengers made without the required takeoffs and landings within